carpentries/instructor-training/_episodes/20-checkout.md

 2. Take part in a [community discussion][discussion] with experienced instructors.
 3. Prepare to teach a full Carpentries lesson (i.e. the content of one lesson repository).
 Then perform a 5-minute [live coding demo][demo] for that lesson starting at a point chosen by the session lead.

+> ## Carpentries Tools: Etherpad
+>
+> The Etherpad is a widely used tools in Carpentries workshops and many other activities in the community.
+> There are etherpads about a many topics, like the two linked in the checkout instructions above.
+> To make them all findable, the Carpentries manage a ["pad of pads"](https://pad.carpentries.org/pad-of-pads).
+> This is a great one to bookmark and use as a reference throughout your checkout process and as a newly minted member
+> of The Carpentries community.
+>
+{: .callout}

 > ## Checking Out Review with Questions and Answers
 >
 > In small groups, read and discuss one of the three checkout procedures listed above and described in detail at [this page]({{ page.root }}/checkout/).